linux-system-roles/postgresql/README.md

 Once the postgresql server is installed it isn't possible upgrade the server by increasing version number in `postgresql_version` also downgrade is not allowed.
 ### Server tunning
+This option reflects the setup of the latest run of the role.
 ### SSL usage
+This option reflects the setup of the latest run of the role.
+Postgresql server needs properly defined certificates and keys for running with enabled SSL/TLS.
 ## Example Playbook